-The punch sound is edited out of the dub and Tristan says he was shoved when it’s obvious he was punched in the face….Don’t worry.
+The punch sound is edited out of the dub, and Tristan says he was shoved when it’s obvious he was punched in the face….Don’t worry.
 We’ll have even funnier punch/shove moments than this.

 First off, Flame Swordsman is a fusion monster, not a regular monster.
 However, apparently a regular version of the card was made later on.
-Jounouchi flip flops back and forth between using a regular version and fusion version yet he regularly summons both instead of performing a fusion.
+Jonouchi flip flops back and forth between using a regular version and fusion version yet he regularly summons both instead of performing a fusion.

 Secondly, it has no effect; it’s a plain monster, even in this version as shown by the color of the card.

 Third, since when is fire strong against dinosaurs and why?
-Eventually the card stays as a regular monster card, but for this episode 4Kids changes it to its purple fusion appearance when it’s regular yellow in the original.
+Eventually, the card stays as a regular monster card, but, for this episode, 4Kids changes it to its purple fusion appearance when it’s regular yellow in the original.
 Since I believe the fusion version is the ‘right’ version, at least at this point in time, I’ll give 4Kids some props.

-If you enjoy my work and would like to show your support, please considering donating at my Ko-Fi page.
+If you enjoy my work and would like to show your support, please consider donating at my Ko-Fi page.
 Thank you! ♥